Sagnac effect and pure geometry: Sagnac without rotation

 Using the geometrical approach the result is rather obvious.
-In space-time the world lines are drawn again on a cylinder.
-The only difference is that on fig. 1 the cylinder had a circular cross section, now the cross section is rather irregular.
-In any case the cylinder is a flat bidimensional Minkowski surface and, when opening in a plane, the graph is exactly like in fig. 2.
+In spacetime the world lines are drawn again on a cylinder.
+The only difference is that on Fig. \ref{fig:fig1} the cylinder had a circular cross section, now the cross section is rather irregular.
+In any case the cylinder is a flat bidimensional Minkowski surface and, when opening it in a plane, the graph is exactly like in Fig. \ref{fig:fig2}.

+Formula (\ref{classic}) appears also in Ref. \cite{ashby} where it is related to the relativity of simultaneity typical of special relativity.

-The accidental introduction of the area $S$ in (\ref{sagnac2}) suggested to some people\cite{stedman} an interpretation of the Sagnac effect (at least for matter waves) as a sort of Aharonov-Bohm effect.
-This is definitely not the case.
+Another aspect to clarify is related to the form (\ref{sagnac0}) of the effect.
+The accidental presence of the area $A$ suggested to some people \cite{stedman} \cite{EGH} an interpretation of the Sagnac effect (at least for matter waves) as a sort of Aharonov-Bohm effect: however, this is just an analogy, which holds at lowest relativistic order only (see e.g. \cite{shorty}).